assely/documentation/pagination.md

 <a name="displaying-pagination"></a>
 ### [Displaying Pagination](#displaying-pagination)

 You are ready to display results of pagination inside your views.
-You have access to all nessecary elements on pagination and pagination items instances.
+You have access to all necessary elements on pagination and pagination items instances.
 Freedom in building pagination markup.

 #### Pagination Properties